CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

       ![](../media/image-75.png)

    - Although the content is allowed, the severity level of hate is low.
-To guide our model to block such content, we’d need to adjust the Threshold level for Hate.
+To guide our model in blocking such content, we’d need to adjust the threshold level for hate.
 A lower threshold level would block any content with a low, medium, or high severity.
 There’s no room for exceptions! **(1)**

    - Set the Threshold level for Hate to Low. **(2)**